camunda-community-hub/challenges/c8-loadtest-challenge/solution/SOLUTION.md

 | Process    | 40140 |   5792 |
 | Throughput |  1561 |   1200 |

 There is still some backpressure.
-The `checkTransition` is not anymore a bottleneck, but now next task appears as bottleneck
+The `checkTransition` is no longer a bottleneck, but now the next task appears as bottleneck

 # Test 3
-Still some backpressure: increase the number of partition to 18.
+Still some backpressure: increase the number of partitions to 18.
 Increase the ES CPU to 5

 Increase the number of workers: